 Special Topics Courses are courses offered outside the regular curriculum.
 The "curriculum" is defined as those courses published in the current College catalog.
 Such courses must be submitted to the Curriculum Committee for approval and such approval reported to the faculty prior to submitting a course for inclusion in the schedule of classes.
-A syllabus must be filed in the office of the Registrar.
+A syllabus must be filed with One-Stop Student Services.

 A Special Topics course may not be offered more than once, after which the course must be submitted to the Curriculum Committee and the faculty for possible addition to the regular curriculum.

 Special Topics courses may be for three hours or, for a lab course, four semester hours.
 Students may not take more than eight hours of Special Topics courses.
 Such courses are numbered 141, 241, 341, or 441, the faculty member indicating the appropriate level.
 Special Topics courses may not be required for completion of a major.
 They may be used as program electives.

 MacMurray students have many opportunities to study beyond the Jacksonville campus.
 Opportunities exist here in the United States and all over the world.
 Study with an approved off-campus program will earn credit toward graduation.

 Students may study off campus for one fall or spring semester.
 Students may study off campus for an unlimited number of May and summer terms.
 All off-campus study with other institutions is subject to MacMurray standards for transfer credit.